Bernardo Daddi

 Cause of Death - The Great Plague of 1348

 The newly emerging painting techniques and styles were a reflection of the transformation that was taking place in Europe, the change from the medieval period to a more enlightened, tolerant society.
-According to Historian Hendrik van Loon, "People were tremendously alive.
-Great states were being founded.
-Large centres of commerce were being developed.
+Artists, writers and scholars were flourishing.
+Great states were being created.
+Large centers of commerce were being founded.
 High above the turreted towers of the castle and the peaked roof of the town-hall, rose the slender spire of the newly built Gothic cathedral.
-Everywhere the world was in motion.
-The high and mighty gentlemen of the city-hall, who had just become conscious of their own strength (by way of their recently acquired riches) were struggling for more power with their feudal masters. "
+Everywhere the world was in transition.
+The newly wealthy merchant class, was becoming conscious of their own strength and were struggling to throw off the yoke of their feudal masters.

-Require more information about Bernardo Daddi in Art History?
-Type your query in art into the google search box below and poke around every nook and cranny of the known universe for information this subject.
+Require more facts and information about artists of the renaissance era?
+Poke around every nook and cranny of the known universe for information this subject.
+Search Here

 © HistoryofPainters.com If you like this page and wish to share it, you are welcome to link to it, with our thanks.